This information will help you care for your wound after your excision in the Gastric Mixed Tumor Service.

 - Apply hot or cold packs to your wound.

-Some stitches do not need to be removed because your body will absorb them.
-Stitches that cannot be absorbed by your body will be removed by your doctor after your site has healed.
-Your nurse will let you know which type of stitches you have.
+Some sutures do not need to be removed because your body will absorb them.
+Sutures that cannot be absorbed by your body will be removed by your doctor after your site has healed.
+Your nurse will let you know which type of sutures you have.

 You may have pain after your procedure.
 To relieve your pain, take over-the-counter medication such as acetaminophen (Tylenol®) or ibuprofen (Advil®).